Ericsson/codechecker/docs/usage.md

 ### Storing the results of each commit and guarding the introduction of new bugs
-Let us assume that at each commit you would like to keep your analysis results up-to-date and send an alert email to the programmer if a new bug is to be introduced in a "pull request".
+Let us assume that at each commit you would like to keep your analysis results up-to-date and send an alert email to the programmer if a new bug is introduced in a "pull request".
 Also when there is a new bug in the uploaded code, reject the "pull request".

 A single run should be used to store the analysis results of module on a specific branch: